Perhaps thinking of SEO as a battlefield is a bit cliché, but it’s an analogy that applies so well.

 When approaching a publisher, give them a compelling reason to link to your site.
 The fact that you want a link is not good enough and can work against you.
 Think of it from their point of view.
 What’s in it for them?
 The better you can articulate the benefits of linking to your site, the greater your chance of success.

-Capitalize on Competitor Mentions
+Get Competitor Traffic by Capitalizing on Competitor Mentions

 Chances are pretty good there are pages on the web mentioning your competitors but not you.
 Take advantage of these situations to bring more targeted traffic to your site.
 If their readers are interested in your competition, they’re probably interested in you.